kvshvlin/yourmailproject/subscription_index.md

 **Note**: Please bear in mind that the value of the Cost Price (CP) in USD can vary on a daily basis.

-Your Mail Project bears the value of the Cost Price (CP).
+Your Mail Project bears the value of the Cost Price (CP),
 ([SP / 2] - CP)
 $ ([03.00 / 2] - $ 00.13)
 = $ 01.50 - $ 00.13
 = $ 01.37.
 **= Your Mail Project's Earnings (YE)**.

 **Here's our dear community**.